 While wading through slippery rocks, you are likely to stomp your feet in a rugged rock edge or a protruding tree branch.
 Suitable reinforcements in injury-prone areas like toes and heels will save your butt more than you can imagine.

-A good wading boot for slippery rocks needs to be as lightweight as possible.
+A good wading boot for slippery rocks needs to be as lightweight as possible, which also helps when teaching kids how to fish.
 Adding any additional weight to your feet will do them no good while jumping from rocks to rocks and struggling to take a step in muddy areas.